 A: Land adjacent to 18 East Street.
 SHELAA#474.
-Units: 6.
-B: Withypitts Farm, Selsfield Road.
+Units: 6.B: Withypitts Farm, Selsfield Road.
 SHELAA#854.
 Units: 16.

-A - East Street B - Withypitts Objective Assessment 1 - Housing ? + Whilst option (a) has been promoted and there is a reasonable prospect of delivery, it is uncertain whether the site constraints/layout would yield 6 dwellings.
+A - Ea Street B - Withypitts еt п hyp.
+East Difts 0, Objective Assessment 1 - Housing ? + Whilst option (a) has been promoted and there is a reasonable prospect of delivery, it is uncertain whether the site constraints/layout would yield 6 dwellings.
 Option (b) could make a contribution towards the residual housing need, and has demonstrated a reasonable prospect deliverability.
 2 - Health ++ + Site option (a) is located less than a 10 minute walk from the nearest GP surgery, while option (b) is a 10-15 minute walk.
 3 - Education ++ ++ All site options are located less than a 10 minute walk from the nearest primary school.
 4 - Retail ++ ++ All site options are located less than a 10 minute walk from the nearest convenience store.
 5 - Communities + + All site options would encourage the growth of communities.
 6 - Flood Risk 0 0 None of the site options have areas at risk from flooding, or have suffered from flooding in the past.
 7 - Land Use - - Site option (a) and (b) are on green field land, and are relatively small sites.
 8 - Biodiversity 0 0 There are no formal biodiversity designations (Ancient Woodland, SSSI, Local Nature Reserve, etc) on or adjacent to any of the site options.
 9 - Countryside All site options are wholly within the High Weald AONB and could have a moderate impact on this landscape.
 10 - Historic - 0 Site option (b) has no constraints in terms of listed buildings and conservation areas.
 Site option (a) is constrained in terms of listed buildings and conservation areas; it would have a less than substantial harm (low) on Newstone Cottages (all Grade II listed), and less than substantial harm (low) on Turners Hill Conservation Area.
 11 - Transport ? ?
 None of the site options on their own are likely to contribute to negative impacts on the highways network.
 In-combination modelling of the package of preferred option sites will be tested as part of the evidence supporting the Site Allocations DPD.
 12 - Energy/Waste ? ?
 All site options are going to impact on the amount of waste generated, due to additional population generated from housing as well as during construction.
 All options should seek to recycle materials and make best use of resources, including using sustainable construction techniques and renewable energy in accordance with District Plan policies.

-13 - Water ? ?
 All site options are going to impact on the amount of water used and wastewater generated, due to additional population generated from housing as well as during construction.
 All options should seek to minimise water use, including using sustainable construction techniques in accordance with District Plan policies.
-14 - Regeneration ++ ++ All site options perform positively against this objective as the sites are in close proximity to the village centre.
+14 - Regeneration All site options perform positively against this objective as the sites are in close proximity to the village centre.
 15 - Employment + + All site options would provide housing to meet the identified housing need, and therefore aligns with job projections.
-16 - Ec.
-Growth + + All site options would encourage investment by businesses within Mid Sussex, as an increasing workforce means a larger jobs pool for potential employers to call upon.
-Conclusion × ✓
+All site options would encourage investment by businesses within Mid Sussex, as an increasing workforce means a larger jobs pool for potential employers to call upon.
+Conclusion × v Whilst option (a) performs largely positively, there are concerns about its ability to deliver the proposed yield.
+There is also potential for a negative impact on nearby